The market is a god that has failed.

-Does anything in the preceding two paragraphs in any way describe the real world to you?
+Does anything in the preceding three paragraphs in any way describe the real world to you?
 But the above summation, along with mystical concepts such as the “magic of the market,” are the intellectual core of the idea that “markets” should decide all social and economic outcomes.
 It is “markets” “impersonally” imposing “discipline” on working people, on entire countries, and those on whom “discipline” is imposed should shut up and take their medicine.
 But “market” is simply a nice word to mask the imposition of specific interests.
 In reality, financiers around the world are immiserating entire countries to guarantee gigantic profits for themselves.

 The ‘market’ says it is so, but who is the market?

-Far from the often-told morality play of frugal Germans refusing to subsidize freeloading Greeks, the loans the Greek government is receiving, at the cost of ever more painful austerity, is simply to reimburse big banks, primarily German and French banks, so that their questionable loans are paid back, with healthy interest.
+Far from the often-told morality play of frugal Germans refusing to subsidize freeloading Greeks, the loans the Greek government received, at the cost of ever more painful austerity, was simply to reimburse big banks, primarily German and French banks, so that their questionable loans are paid back, with healthy interest.
 Moreover, many of those loans were sold by the banks to hedge funds — austerity is also being imposed on millions of people so that the gambling of speculators pays off.
 (Greek government debt is trading at 40 percent or less of face value, so the much discussed 50 percent “haircut” on debt repayments would actually give the speculating hedge funds a nice profit.)

 The Greek government is merely a conduit, through which financiers can continue to collect fat profits.
 The “market” decided this was the only alternative because the financiers who control the market say it is the only alternative.
 From financiers’ point of view, that is true, because otherwise they would lose money.

 The impersonal market seems to have a habit of favoring the interests of financiers (and industrialists).
 The “market,” so we are told, induced “technocratic” governments to be formed in Greece and Italy for the good of the two countries.
-But in fact bond traders and hedge funds applying pressure through the European Central Bank and International Monetary Fund — speculators — essentially hand-selected unelected central bank bureaucrats as those two nations’ prime ministers to ensure those governments would give their interests primacy.
+But in fact bond traders and hedge funds applying pressure through the European Central Bank and International Monetary Fund — speculators — essentially hand-selected unelected central bank bureaucrats as those two nations prime ministers to ensure those governments would give their interests primacy.